Ankit512/Ankit512/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Ankit512" alt="Ankit512" /> </p>

-Hi, I'm Ankit Kumar, Associate Software Engineer at EY (Ernst & Young) 👨‍💻 and an Alumni of SRM Institute of Science and Technology, KTR (CSE) 🏫.
-When I'm not coding.
-I'm either socializing with a Friend(s)/Family/Colleague(s), choosing my FPL(Fantasy Premier League) team for the week, watching Football or Travelling.
+Hi, I'm Ankit Kumar, Product Manager 👨‍💻 and an Alumni of UCD Smurfit, MiM and SRM IST, KTR (CSE) 🏫.
+If I'm not busy, I'm either socializing with a Friend(s)/Family/Colleague(s), choosing my FPL(Fantasy Premier League) team for the week, watching Football or Travelling.

-If I'm not doing either of those, then, I'm probably busy binging a movie/show on Netflix or maybe gaming on my PC.
+If I'm not doing either of those, then, I'm probably busy binging a movie/show on Netflix or maybe gaming on my PS5.

 I'm also a tech-geek and I love trying new tech products (be it software or hardware) and catching up on the latest tech news.